 It sounds silly that travel movies can inspire you to travel.
-But when you’re not sure to make that one trip or you need some persuasion to act on your dreams, they can be quite helpful.
-Travel movies can be used as a tool to give you that final push you need to go on your own adventures.
+But when you’re not so sure to make that one trip or you need some persuasion to act on your dreams, they can be quite helpful.
+Travel movies can be used as a tool to give you that final push that you may need to go on your own adventures.

 Into the wild is by far my favorite travel movie.
 This story is based on the life of Chris McCandless.
 Well, Chris had a very promising future ahead of him.
-He graduated successful from the Emory University in Atlanta.
+He graduated from the Emory University in Atlanta.
 Harvard seemed to be the next logical destination ahead a ‘successful’ career.

 While his parents were planning his future, Chris had other things in mind.
 Just as me, Chris was looking for something else than just a classic life.
 He transferred all of his life savings to a charity and began to wander through the United States.

 Eventually this journey was only a preparation for his life dream, living remote in Alaska.
 Once there, he experienced it was a lot harder to survive than he assumed.
 Chris’ story inspired me a lot for my own journey.
 He let me realize something.
 That I wasn’t the only one in search for something else than the rat race.

 I know how hard it is to break free from dogma to chase your dreams, and therefore Chris has my deepest respect.

 This feel-good movie with 2 of my favourite actors, Morgan Freeman & Jack Nicholson is one to put on your ‘to watch’ list.
 The story is quite simple, but deep at the same time.
 Two older guys in the same hospital room are terminally ill.